How to Choose Snacks for Your Hiking Adventures

 Putting it all together

-Personally, I like to bring a combination of snacks from both the slow-burning energy and quick-energy snack options listed above.
-For times when I do not plan on stopping to eat a meal, I may grab an energy chew or fruit snack that I can easily consume while hiking.
-I typically bring a bar, trail mix, and a sandwich for longer hikes when we plan to make a few stops.
-Additionally, consider the amount of space in your backpack you have when packing a snack.
-Storage space available may also play a role in which snacks to bring and the quantity.
+I like to bring snacks from both the slow-burning energy and quick-energy snack options listed above.
+For times when I’m not quite ready to eat a meal but am starting to run low on energy, I may grab an energy chew or fruit snack that I can easily consume while hiking.
+For longer hikes, when we plan to make a few stops, I typically bring a bar, trail mix, and a sandwich.
+Additionally, consider the space in your backpack when packing a snack.
+Storage space may also play a role in the type of snacks brought.
+For example, trail mix oftentimes packs easier than a large energy bar.

 To determine which snacks fuel your body best while hiking, try different snacks on various hikes to see how your body feels after consuming each snack.
 The type and duration of the hike will help you decide which snacks to choose.